First Amendment to the United States Constitution: Establishment of religion

+The First Amendment's prohibition on an establishment of religion includes many things from prayer in widely varying government settings over financial aid for religious individuals and institutions to comment on religious questions.
+However, its precise meaning is heavily debated.
+The National Constitution Center observes that, absent some common interpretations by jurists, the precise meaning of the Establishment Clause is unclear and that decisions by the Supreme Court relating to the Establishment Clause often are by 5–4 votes.
+One such controversial decision was taken in Engel v.
+Vitale (1962), which held it unconstitutional for public schools to organize prayer or Bible reading sessions for students, even if on a voluntary basis.The predominant means by which the Court has enforced the Establishment Clause is the Lemon test, founded in the case Lemon v.
+Kurtzman (1971).
+It determined whether an action is an establishment if: a) the statute (or practice) lacked a secular purpose; b) its principal or primary effect advanced or inhibited religion; or c) it fostered excessive government entanglement with religion.
+After the Supreme Court ruling in the coach praying case of Kennedy v.
+Bremerton School District (2022), the Lemon Test may have been replaced or complemented with a reference to historical practices and understandings.

-Accommodationists, in contrast, argue along with Justice William O. Douglas that "[w]e are a religious people whose institutions presuppose a Supreme Being."
-Furthermore, as observed by Chief Justice Warren E. Burger in Walz v.
-Tax Commission of the City of New York (1970) with respect to the separation of church and state: "No perfect or absolute separation is really possible; the very existence of the Religion Clauses is an involvement of sorts—one that seeks to mark boundaries to avoid excessive entanglement."
-He also coined the term "benevolent neutrality" as a combination of neutrality and accommodationism in Walz to characterize a way to ensure that there is no conflict between the Establishment Clause and the Free Exercise Clause.
+The opponents of those who firmly subscribe to the separation of church and state: separationists, are accommodationists.
+They argue, along with Justice William O. Douglas, that "[w]e are a religious people whose institutions presuppose a Supreme Being."
+Chief Justice Warren E. Burger coined the term "benevolent neutrality" as a combination of neutrality and accommodationism to characterize a way to ensure that the Establishment Clause and the Free Exercise Clause do not contradict each other.
 Burger's successor, William Rehnquist, called for the abandonment of the "wall of separation between church and State" metaphor in Wallace v.
 Jaffree (1985), because he believed this metaphor was based on bad history and proved itself useless as a guide to judging.

-David Shultz has said that accommodationists claim the Lemon test should be applied selectively.
-As such, for many conservatives, the Establishment Clause solely prevents the establishment of a state church, not public acknowledgements of God nor 'developing policies that encourage general religious beliefs that do not favor a particular sect and are consistent with the secular government's goals'.
+For many conservatives, the Establishment Clause solely prevents the government from promoting a religious sect or setting up a national church but not from "developing policies that encourage general religious beliefs."
 In Lynch v.
-Donnelly (1984), the Supreme Court observed that the "concept of a "wall" of separation between church and state is a useful metaphor, but is not an accurate description of the practical aspects of the relationship that in fact exists.
-The Constitution does not require complete separation of church and state; it affirmatively mandates accommodation, not merely tolerance, of all religions, and forbids hostility toward any."
+Donnelly (1984), the Supreme Court observed that the "Constitution does not require complete separation of church and state; it affirmatively mandates accommodation, not merely tolerance, of all religions, and forbids hostility toward any."